vzrostov/vzrostov/README.md

 - 👋 Hi, I’m @vzrostov
-I grew up from C++ and even now i waste my time often for it to solve problems for realtime OS (Linux, QNX) Mostly I use C#.
+I grew up learning C++ and even now i spend my time often for it to solve problems for realtime OS (Linux, QNX) Mostly I use C#.
 I have been working in my current job since 1998.
 Additionally i am acquainted with Unity3D, Android (Java, Kotlin)
 - 👀 I’m interested in coding and any new technologies